-- a) Office for National Statistics (ONS) cross-tabulated records17 - Census table 'CT0213' provided 2011 estimates classifying all occupied households by type of central heating by dwelling type at the Lower Super Output Area (LSOA) level in England and Wales on census day (27th March 2011).
-A household's accommodation is classified as having a categorised form of central heating if it is present in some or all rooms (whether used or not). - Output Area (OA) information of dwelling type (only) contained in census tables 'KS401EW' for the 10 regions of England and Wales allowed for a more spatially detailed analysis.18 - b) National Records of Scotland (NRS) - Information on central heating (only) on the day of census (27th March 2011) at the OA level were collected from table 'QS415SC' of the Scottish census 2011 Release 3C19. - As information on dwelling type from the 2011 Scottish census was yet to be released, estimates of dwelling type at the OA level were taken from its equivalent 2001 census table 'UV056 taken on 29th April 2001)'.20 - c) Northern Ireland Statistics and Research Agency (NISRA) cross-tabulated records - Census table 'LC4402NI' provided 2011 estimates classifying all occupied households by type of central heating by dwelling type at the Small Area (SA) level in Northern Ireland on census day (27th March 2011).21 - • - 3.
-DECC National Household Model (NHM) regional energy consumption estimates per household by house type by fuel type - 2010 regional energy consumption estimates per 400 dwellings of a detailed build form (subsets of census dwelling type) and in the presence of central heating were created by DECC on 31st March 2014 from the NHM scenario "GHG_Emissions_Data_Request" version 3.
+- a) Office for National Statistics (ONS) cross-tabulated records 26 - Census table 'CT0213' provided 2011 estimates classifying all occupied households by type of central heating by dwelling type at the Lower Super Output Area (LSOA) level in England and Wales on census day (27th March 2011).
+A household's accommodation is classified as having a categorised form of central heating if it is present in some or all rooms (whether used or not). - Output Area (OA) information of dwelling type (only) contained in census tables 'KS401EW' for the 10 regions of England and Wales allowed for a more spatially detailed analysis.27 - b) National Records of Scotland (NRS) - Information for central heating (only) on the day of census (27th March 2011) at the OA level were collected from table 'QS415SC' of the Scottish census 2011 Release 3C28. - Information for dwelling type (only) on the day of census (27th March 2011) at the OA level were collected from table 'KS401SC' of the Scottish census 2011 Release 2C. - c) Northern Ireland Statistics and Research Agency (NISRA) cross-tabulated records Census table 'CT0084NI' provided 2011 estimates classifying all occupied households by type of central heating by dwelling type at the Small Area (SA) level in Northern Ireland on census day (27th March 2011).29

+3. DECC National Household Model (NHM) regional energy consumption estimates per household by house type by fuel type

+2010 regional energy consumption estimates per 400 dwellings of a detailed build form (subsets of census dwelling type) and in the presence of central heating were created by DECC on 31st March 2014 from the NHM scenario "GHG_Emissions_Data_Request" version 3.
 Coal and oil have been calibrated to DUKES; gas and electricity have been calibrated to metered readings